AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`%GPS`

-  GPS's home directory (i.e., the :file:`.gps` directory in which GPS stores its configuration files).
+  GPS's home directory (i.e., the :file:`.gnatstudio` directory in which GPS stores its configuration files).

 * :file:`%i`